Aviah/one-click-django-server/README.md

 ### Text to Replace:
-* Easiest way is to use a text editor that can run "replace all" on all files in a directory*
+* Easiest way, and recommended, is to use a text editor that can run "replace all" on all files in a directory. *

 1. Replace "PUB.IP.IP.IP" with the actual VPS Public IP (files: etc/hosts, etc/interfaces, etc/django-site-nginx)
 2. Replace ""GET.IP.IP.IP" with" the actual VPS Getaway IP (files: etc/interfaces)
 3. Replace "myusername" with your actual username (files: setup.sh)
 4. Replace "example.com" with your actual domain (files: etc/hosts, site_repo/settings_production.py, etc/django-site-apache, etc/django-site-nginx)
+5. Replace "djangomysqlpassword" with actual password.
+This is the password that django will use to access MySQL (files: site_repo/settings.py, scripts/django_user.sql)
 5. Optional: Replace "my-django-server" with another hostname (files: etc/hostname, etc/hosts)
 6. Optional: Replace "mysite" with another projectname (files: setup.sh, scripts/django_projects.pth,etc/django-site-apache)